 Equinox Tai Chi

 Preparatory exercises.
-A series of simple exercises to gently warm up and ready the body and mind for considered movement.
+A series of simple exercises to ready the body and mind for considered movement.
 Loosening exercises to gain a degree of relaxation and a series of 'listening' exercises to create a deeper connection between body, mind & breath - using intention and meditative focus.

 Zhan Zhuang.
-The standing pole sequence.
-Body-Mind cultivation to further develop correct structure & alignent, building qualities such 'Wuji' (emptiness/neutraility), 'Sung' (effortlessness) and various other 'Jins' (energies/qualities) required for correct tai chi practice.
+The standing meditation sequence.
+Body-Mind cultivation to further develop correct structure & alignent, building qualities such 'Wuji' (emptiness/neutraility) and 'Sung' (removal of tension).

 Open Door Five Qigong.
-A Taoist health practice consisting of 5 connected meditative qigong movements with an ever deepening journey of development - to culitivate holisitc health and mindful accomplishment.
+An easy to learn yet deeply nourishing Taoist health practice consisting of 5 graceful qigong movements - to culitivate holisitc health.

 Phoenix in Graceful Clouds of Blessing.
-A Qigong system comprising of 16 movements founded on Taoist internal practices and designed for holistic health improvement and wellbeing according to Taoist tradition.
-In the Phoenix, we train our bodies to emulate the movements of nature with an emphasis on energised softness and flowing spirals, while literally embodying the practical philosophies of Taoism from the Wudang and Dragon Gate traditions.
+A Qigong system comprising of 16 movements founded on Taoist internal practices and designed for holistic health improvement and wellbeing.
+In the Phoenix, we train our bodies to emulate the movements of nature with an emphasis on energised softness, gentle rotation & flowing spirals.
 This system culminates in a short, graceful moving form.

 Tai Chi movement.
 Exercises for health and wellbeing.
 Movements taken from the Yang style 37 step moving form to develop coordination, balance & strength.

 Partner exercises.
-Gentle and simple 'listening' and 'sensing' exercises through partnerwork, to help understand - in both oneself ond a partner - the basic qualities and principles needed for proper tai chi practice.
+Gentle and simple 'listening' and 'sensing' exercises through partnerwork, to help understand - in both oneself and a partner - the basic qualities and principles needed for proper tai chi practice.

 The 13 qualities of Tai Chi Chuan.
 Developing the 8 energetic qualities (Expansion, Diversion/Yeilding, Pressing, Pushing, Plucking, Splitting, Elbowing and Bumping) and the 5 stepping movements (Forward, Backward, Left, Right & Centre) of martial Tai Chi Chuan.